Edge Weight Prediction For Category-Agnostic Pose Estimation

-Optimizing the skeleton predictor using only localization loss leads to sub-optimal results.
-Thus, we seek to add to the predicted adjacency matrix a dedicated supervision signal.
-However, even for humans, identifying the correct graph structure is not always straightforward, and determining appropriate edge weights is particularly challenging.
-Given this uncertainty, an unsupervised approach is necessary to learn these relations effectively.
-SDPNet~\cite{ren2024dynamic} suggested using a GCN with a masking strategy to supervise the skeleton prediction.
-We advocate this strategy, as we aim for an adjacency matrix that can help the model overcome occlusions using structure.
-However, this requires additional GCN training which is not used during inference.
-Therefore, some of the structure data may be encoded in the GCN weights and not only in the adjacency matrix.
+\paragraph{Pose-Graph Prediction Self-Supervision.} Training the pose-graph predictor with only a localization loss does not reliably produce useful graphs.
+We therefore introduce an additional supervision signal.
+Designing such a signal is challenging: even for humans, identifying the correct graph structure is non-trivial, and assigning precise edge weights is impractical.
+To address this, we adopt an unsupervised masking strategy, where our keypoint prediction module provides indirect supervision for the pose-graph predictor.
+Using masking, we aim to find adjacency matrices that can help the model overcome occlusions, a realistic scenario for this task.

-Thus, we adopt the masking strategy, but instead of using an auxiliary GCN, we use the keypoint prediction module for supervision.
-Optimization is done as follows: We first randomly mask a portion of the input support keypoint features using the vector mask $M$, and replace them with a learnable masking token $F_{mask}$.
-Then, using the masked input, we predict the query keypoint locations:
+Optimization is done as follows.
+We randomly mask a subset of the input support keypoint features using the vector mask $M$, and replace them with a learnable masking token $F_{mask}$.
+Then, using the masked input, the model predicts the query keypoint locations:

-where $\circ$ is the Hadamard product, $g_\theta$ is the graph-decoder of the keypoint prediction module, $P^0$ are the predicted coordinates from the proposal generator, and $\tilde{A}$ is the predicted adjacency matrix.
-The adjacency loss is the $L_1$ distance between the predicted keypoints using masked features and the ground-truth locations $\hat{P}$:
+where $\circ$ is the Hadamard product, $g_\theta$ is the keypoints prediction module, $P^0$ are the predicted coordinates from the proposal generator (Section~\ref{supp_method}), and $\tilde{A}$ is the predicted adjacency matrix.
+The adjacency loss is the $L_1$ distance between the predicted locations $P^{m}$ using masked keypoint features and the ground-truth locations $\hat{P}$:

-We want to encode this data into the adjacency matrix.
-Therefore, during the backward pass for this loss, we freeze the decoder's weights and all the inputs except $\tilde{A}$, to optimize only the adjacency predictor.
-In addition, we follow~\cite{liang2024scape} and drop the heatmap loss used in GraphCape~\cite{hirschorn2024} as we empirically notice that this loss term doesn't improve performance.
-Thus, training is done using:
+During backpropagation, this loss is used to update only the adjacency predictor.
+To achieve this, we freeze the decoder’s weights and all inputs except $\tilde{A}$, ensuring that the adjacency matrix itself encodes information useful for overcoming occlusion.